 - Wait a few seconds.
-If your iMac doesn't start up after a brief wait, shut it down by pressing and holding the power (ひ) button for 5 or 6 seconds, until your iMac shuts down.
-Then hold down the Option key and press the power (ひ) button again to start up your iMac.
-When your iMac starts up, click the hard disk icon and then click the right arrow. - After your iMac starts up, open System Preferences and click Startup Disk.
-Select a local Mac OS X System folder. - If the problem occurs frequently, you may need to use Disk Utility (on the Mac OS X Install Disc 1 that came with your iMac) or reinstall your system software (see "Reinstalling the Software That Came with Your iMac" on page 48).
+If your iMac doesn't start up after a delay, shut down your iMac by pressing and holding the power (1) button for about 5 seconds, until it shuts down.
+Then hold down the Option key and press the power (1) button again to start up your computer.
+Keep holding down the Option key until your iMac starts up, then click the arrow under the icon of the hard disk you want to use as your startup disk. - After your iMac starts up, open System Preferences and click Startup Disk.
+Select a local Mac OS X System folder. - If the problem occurs frequently, you may need to reinstall your system software (see "Reinstalling the Software That Came with Your iMac" on page 48).